 Christopher Houtkamp is a Senior Research Fellow with Clingendael’s Security Unit.
 He is the Head of the Connected Security programme, focusing on security-related topics with a strong ‘internal’ and ‘external’ dimension (for example: diaspora politics and transnational organised crime).
 In addition, he is the head-analyst of the Clingendael Foreign Policy Barometer, a large-scale population survey project on a wide range of foreign policy issues.

 He previously worked as a PhD-researcher at the University of Amsterdam, as a member of the European research consortium MIME (Mobility and Inclusion in Multilingual Europe).
-His dissertation analyses the connection between language policy and migration amongst Turkish and Polish migrant communities in the European Union, with a specific focus on the transnational dimension of integration processes.
-The thesis will be defended in the first half of 2020.
+His dissertation (2020) analyses the connection between language policy and migration amongst Turkish and Polish migrant communities in the European Union, with a specific focus on the transnational dimension of integration processes.

 Christopher holds a bachelor’s degree in Political Science, a master’s degree in European Studies, both from the University of Amsterdam, and a research master’s degree in Migration Studies from Utrecht University.